ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

   text: ''
 published:
 ---
 Google Analytics 4 is here and Universal Analytics is [set to end on July 1, 2023](https://support.google.com/analytics/answer/11583528)&nbsp;so let's take advantage of the update and set up Google Tag Manager.
-In this guide, I will cover how to set up a Google Analtytics 4 property&nbsp;
+In this guide, I will cover how to set up a Google Analytics 4 property.
+You can skip to the instructions if you don't want to read all about the new changes.&nbsp; &nbsp;

 ## About Google Analytics 4